iAnonymous3000/awesome-monero-guide/README.md

 - Syncing issues: Try changing remote nodes
 - Transaction questions: Verify on [XMRchain](https://xmrchain.net/)
 - Other questions: Visit [Monero SE](https://monero.stackexchange.com/)

+## Disclaimer
+While Monero is designed for privacy and security, no system is entirely risk-free.
+Stay informed about potential vulnerabilities and best practices for maintaining your privacy and security.

+## Legal Considerations
+It is important to stay informed about the legal status of cryptocurrencies, especially privacy coins like Monero, in your jurisdiction.

 ## Contributing to the Guide